BobbyMcWho/vscode-exercism/README.md

 **Why did you create this extension?**

-I wanted the ability to complete exercises without having to leave my editor or dirty my current workspace.
+I wanted the ability to complete exercises without having to leave my editor or mess up my current workspace.

 **Does this extension intend to replace the website?**